Ministry of Labour, Social, Family Affairs and Integration

 In Germany, salary payments and many other transactions of everyday life (rent, insurances, phone bills) are handled cash-free through a bank account.
 It may be beneficial for you to open a German bank account.

-Setting Up a Bas – Hamburg Welcome Portal
+Setting Up a Bank Account – Hamburg Welcome Portal

 There are branch-based banks and direct banks.
 Branch-based banks operate subsidiaries in Hamburg and throughout Germany, where staff members are available for personal contact to customers.
-An initial overview of numerous Hamburg-based bank institutes can be found in the Hamburg Business Directory (available in German only).
-On the contrary, direct banks do not maintain any local offices.
-An account with a direct bank can therefore be opened and managed online only (online account).
+An overview of numerous Hamburg-based bank institutes can be found in the Hamburg Business Directory (available in German only).
+Direct banks do not have any local offices.
+An account with a direct bank can therefore only be set up and managed online (online account).

 Some banks offer bank accounts that are free of charge under certain conditions, while others demand an account maintenance fee.
-Thus, it is recommended to ask more than one bank institution for their actual account types and any fees that may be charged so that one can compare the different offers with each other.
+Thus, it is recommended to ask more than one bank institution for their account types and any fees that may be charged, so that you can compare the different offers with each other.

 In order to use your bank account in everyday life, you will receive an electronic chip card.
-Utilising this card and the corresponding pin number you can make cashless payments in most shops and restaurants.
-Furthermore you can withdraw money free of charge from your bank’s cash machines (when using cash dispensers from other banks usually a withdrawals fee will be charged).
+With this card and the corresponding pin number you can make cashless payments in most shops and restaurants.
+You can also withdraw money free of charge from your bank’s cash machines (when using cash dispensers from other banks, usually a withdrawal fee will be charged).

-Before opening a bank account, the bank needs to check your identity.
+Before setting up a bank account, the bank needs to check your identity.
 Therefore you will be asked to submit the following documents: